ginger-society/docs/docs/ginger-book/visual-snapshots.md

 title: Visual Snapshots
 ---

 If you use stories to develop your React components, you might be also interested in some sort of test automation.
-Ladle and Playwright makes it easy to take screenshots of your stories and compare them against the previous version before you changed your code.
+GingerBook and Playwright makes it easy to take screenshots of your stories and compare them against the previous version before you changed your code.
 We call this visual snapshot testing.
-Let's take a look at how you can automate it with Ladle.
+Let's take a look at how you can automate it with GingerBook.
 This solution is quick, free and self-hosted.

 It might surprise you how easy it is - less than 10 lines of code!
-Ladle exports a static [meta.json](./meta) file that lists all your stories and their parameters.
+GingerBook exports a static [meta.json](./meta) file that lists all your stories and their parameters.
 We can use this file to generate our tests. _Note: Terms snapshots and screenshots are used interchangeably._

 Check the [working example](https://github.com/tajo/ladle/tree/main/e2e/playwright) right away.
 There is a more detailed walkthrough in the form of [blog post](/blog/visual-snapshots).

 ## Playwright

 [Playwright](https://playwright.dev/) is a great headless browser testing framework.
 It works cross-platform and cross-browser and has a nice TypeScript API.
 It also comes with a test runner.
-We use it to navigate through Ladle and capture screenshots.
+We use it to navigate through GingerBook and capture screenshots.
 It can be installed as:

 ```sh
 pnpm install @playwright/test